-Visit Arches to discover a landscape of contrasting colors, land forms and textures unlike any other in the world.
-The park has over 2,000 natural stone arches, in addition to hundreds of soaring pinnacles, massive fins and giant balanced rocks.
+Discover a landscape of contrasting colors, land forms, and textures unlike any other.
+The park has over 2,000 natural stone arches, hundreds of soaring pinnacles, massive rock fins, and giant balanced rocks.
 This red-rock wonderland will amaze you with its formations, refresh you with its trails, and inspire you with its sunsets.

 A great place to see. you can spend between 3 hours to a full day.
 If you are hoking then you need at least half a day. don't miss the balanced rock, tunnel arch, and many more.

 We highly recommend to spend between half an hour to a hour more, and get to the arches park thru road 128 (from road 70, take exit 204 to Cisco), instead of the high way.
 It takes more time but the scenery is breath taking.
 A ranger in colorado national monument recommended us and it was a great tip.